kodeah/p3Server/README.md

 # = Introduction =

-The partyPartyPlaylistServer is an extension to [MPD, the music player daemon](https://www.musicpd.org/), a "flexible, powerful, server-side application for playing music".
-While MPD is a quite good application for local music playback, the partyPartyPlaylistServer adds the ability to **append music from soundcloud, youtube and other (music) streaming platforms to your play queue**.
+The p3Server (party party playlist server) is an extension to [MPD, the music player daemon](https://www.musicpd.org/), a "flexible, powerful, server-side application for playing music".
+While MPD is a quite good application for local music playback, the p3Server adds the ability to **append music from soundcloud, youtube and other (music) streaming platforms to your play queue**.

 This application is intended to be executed parallel to a running MPD instance.